Resources for Military-to-Civilian Transition

 Maryland: Commission on Maryland’s Future.
 Draft, 2013.

 MD State AFL-CIO Resolution.
 Supports legislation to establish a Futures Commission.
 2013.

-2. Sequestration, the Pentagon and the States – NPP fact sheets for 22 states.
+Sequestration, the Pentagon and the States – National Priorities Project fact sheets for 22 states.

-Peace Action and the National Priorities Project (NPP) Move the Money curriculum Move the Money curriculum resources include:
+Peace Action and the National Priorities Project (NPP)’s Move the Money curriculum uses engaging modules like “Budget Jeopardy” and mock debates to convey in-depth federal budget information focused on Pentagon spending.
+Move the Money curriculum resources include: